Skip to content

 Create your own Experience

-If none of the opportunities above pique your interest, then design your own Experience!
-An experience is a customizable learning option that may incorporate travel, work, independent study, or service-learning.
-To earn credit for the experience, you’ll work with your VLACS instructor to determine how the experience will meet the academic competencies within a subject, like history or English.
-Simply choose an area of interest you’d like to explore, secure a professional (or work with one of our pre-approved professionals) who works in that related field, and contact us so we can help you enroll in the appropriate offering.
+If none of the above opportunities pique your interest, design your Experience!
+An experience is a customizable learning option that may incorporate travel, work, independent study, or service learning.
+To earn credit for the experience, you’ll work with your VLACS instructor to determine how the experience will meet the academic competencies within a subject like history or English.
+Simply choose an area of interest you’d like to explore, secure a mentor (or work with one of our pre-approved mentors) who works in that related field, and contact us so we can help you enroll in the appropriate offering.

 Ready to kick off your summer?
 Visit our website to enroll or attend an open house, and we’ll help you get started.
 Remember, VLACS is open year-round.
 Whether your child takes a class with us or you decide to enroll them as a full-time student, we are always ready to support their learning needs.
 When it’s time to make the next move, keep us in mind.